Payments & Rates

 110 minute counseling session $385 per session

-I offer a sliding-scale fee to a limited number of clients.
-This scale is income-based.
+I offer an income-based reduced fee to a limited number of clients.
 Please contact me if this is a need of yours.
 I cannot guarantee availability, but I am happy to discuss.

 Payment